flod6/FinTech_Assignment2_FlorianDahlbender/README.md

 ```
 Or run the file `Application/main.py` directly in the python editor.

+## Academic Context
+This MVP was built as part of an academic assignment for the course FinTech: Business Models & Applications (BM26BAM), for the academic program MSc Business Analytics & Management, at Rotterdam School of Management, Erasmus University.

+## Future Outlook
+- Train the models on real transaction data
+- Improve GNN architecture and fine-tuning under a supervised setting
+- Bank software integration and add pipeline to other departments

 ## Keywords
 **`FinTech`**, **`AML`**, **`Graph Neural Networks`**, **`Multi Armed Bandit`**

 ## Disclaimer
 This is an educational project with simulated data and hypothetical predictions.